Mathematics curriculum changes

 Africa, Europe, Middle East

-From a country perspective, Austria, Finland, Ireland, Georgia, Germany, Switzerland and the UK have recognised both courses and will be advising their respective universities.
+From a country perspective, Austria, Finland, Ireland, Georgia, Germany, Switzerland and the UK have recognized both courses and will be advising their respective universities.

 Germany recognizes both mathematics HL courses to contribute to a general university admission qualification (Allgemeine Hochschulzugangsberechtigung) and recognizes both mathematics SL courses to contribute to a subject specific university admission qualification (FachgebundeneHochschulzugangsberechtigung).
 Both new mathematics subjects at SL will allow access to universities and tertiary educational institutions for all subjects, except those related to mathematics, technical studies and natural sciences.
 You can view the updated recognition statement here under Germany.